ohdsi-studies/Covid19PredictionStudies/HospInOutpatientVal/readme.md

 library(HospInOutpatientVal)

 # add details of your database setting:
-databaseName <- 'add a shareable name for the database you are currently validating on'
+cdmDatabaseName <- 'add a shareable name for the database you are currently validating on'

 # add the cdm database schema with the data
 cdmDatabaseSchema <- 'your cdm database schema for the validation'